Get the agreement

 What a SAFR is

 You invest.
-In return you hold a claim on the company worth your money times a Multiple that rises on a published schedule, from 1.00 at the start to a hard cap of 2.50.
+In return you hold a claim on the company worth your money times a Multiple that rises on a published schedule elected at issuance.
+For a typical startup that is the Fixed Pool schedule: 1.50 from the day you invest, with a hard cap of 2.50.
 The company settles that claim in cash at quarterly windows, as much as it declares it can afford, or you can convert into stock.
 That is the core of it.

 The convertible note